qminhminh/custom_roi_cells/XEM_GIAO_DIEN.md

 │                                      │
 │  ┌────────────────────────────────┐ │
 │  │ 📱 Custom ROI Camera Cells     │ │
-│  │ • Tap để chọn/bỏ chọn một cell│ │
+│  │ • Tap to select/deselect a cell│ │
-│  │ • Drag để chọn nhiều cells     │ │
+│  │ • Drag to select multiple cells│ │
-│  │ • Cells được chọn sẽ hiển thị  │ │
+│  │ • Selected cells will display  │ │
-│  │   màu đỏ                       │ │
+│  │   in red                       │ │
 │  └────────────────────────────────┘ │
 │                                      │
 │  Grid Cells (15x15):                │